Tyrn/wei/the-insider-en.typ

      Kissur jumped out of the chair, slammed the door and was gone.

      The majordomo in the room stuck his hand in the empty jar, scratched it and licked...
-The lord was not even drunk, or almost not drunk - there was a light palm  wine  in a jar, generously diluted by the apricot  juice.
+The lord was not even drunk, or almost not drunk---there was a light palm  wine  in a jar, generously diluted by the apricot  juice.
 Kissur could get  drunk and get drunk to his eyebrows, drunk enough to fight, drunk enough to cut dogs or people cut in half.
 But, he could do  it only at merry